nehemiah-negussie/mosaic-machine/README.md

 *First*, clone the repository:
 `git clone https://github.com/nehemiah-negussie/mosaic-machine.git	`

-*Second*, install all libraries, languages and tools shown below.
+*Second*, install all libraries, languages and tools shown above.

 *Third*, edit the `core.py` and `setup.py` file to your specific path to the library  and image paths.